How to Sew Bias Tape. The best 3 methods out there.

 There are a lot of ways to sew bias-binding tape.

-As always, it will depend on what kind of project you are making and what kind of finish you want for it.
+As always, it will depend on the type of project you are working on and the finish you want for it.

-This time I am going to show you my top 3 favorite ways to do it, though.
+I will show you my top 3 favorite ways to do it this time.

-On the first one, I am showing you the classic or traditional, if you prefer, of sewing your binding tape.
+In the first one, I am showing you the classic or traditional method of sewing your binding tape.

-The second one is by far the absolute easiest way of doing it and is perfect to finish simple projects such as hems.
+The second method is by far the easiest and is perfect for finishing simple projects such as hems or raw edges of simple projects.

 Finally, the third one.
 Oh, I saved the best for last.